FranzZemen/re/ts-src/Contribution.md

 ### Contact The Team

-If you are contributing code then you're familiar with the Github pull request.
+If you are contributing code then you'rulesEngine familiar with the Github pull request.
 We do appreciate and want to support contributors.
 If you are a contributor and need support, contact:

     github.franzzemen@gmail.com